 Exchanges come in various shapes and sizes, from those that offer multiple levels of security to exchanges that don’t even ask you to create an account.
 So when you’re about to choose an exchange, it’s best to look at its features and go from there.

-If an exchange does not publicly post its fees or if the information is not easily found, steer away.
+If an exchange does not publicly post its fees, steer away.

 Exchanges accept all sorts of payment methods, from credit and debit cards to bank transfers, but not all exchanges accept all the various payment options.
-Also note that some exchanges might accept one payment method for withdrawal, but not for deposits, perhaps because of the risk of fraud.
+Also note that some exchanges might accept one payment method for withdrawal, but not for deposits.

 A-Z of cryptocurrency exchanges

 Read more about some of the most popular cryptocurrency exchanges, brokers and P2P lending platforms in one of our comprehensive reviews below.